In Search Of Yummy-ness

 • Cream Cheese: Full-fat cream cheese ensures a rich, creamy texture.
 Let it soften to room temperature for easier mixing.

-• Mayonnaise: Light mayo can be substituted for a lighter version.
+• Mayonnaise: Full-fat mayonnaise can be substituted with a lighter version, or vegan mayonnaise.

 • Pimentos: Jarred pimentos provide a sweet, tangy flavour.
 Roasted red peppers can be used as a substitute.